LOGIN

 It is currently not possible to transfer other crypto assets to LHV.

 You can buy crypto assets as an individual and as a company.
-Keep in mind that the tax rules on gains are different for individuals and companies.
+Keep in mind that a company needs to have a valid LEI code.

 No, crypto assets cannot be gifted.
 They can only be purchased or sold on one’s own LHV individual or business account.